jkbroot/thawani/README.md

 ![alt tag](https://thawani.om/wp-content/uploads/2022/12/Logo-Thawani.png)

 # jkbroot/thawani
-A Laravel package for integrating the Thawani payment gateway into your application, providing a simple and fluent interface for creating payment sessions, handling customers, and managing transactions.
+This Laravel package facilitates easy integration with the Thawani payment gateway, offering a straightforward and intuitive set of functionalities for payment session creation, customer management, and transaction handling, all within your Laravel application.

 # Features
 * Easy integration with Laravel applications
 * Support for creating and managing Thawani checkout sessions
 * Customer management utilities
 * Payment and refund handling
+* Support for payment intents

 **Requirements**
 * PHP 7.3 or higher